 While some see the coalition as alarmist—and others dismiss them as out-and-out quacks—the coalition boasts some prominent and influential names.
 Pry and Gingrich are joined by former CIA Director James Woolsey.

 “It wasn’t difficult persuading them” to join the coalition, Pry said.
 Gingrich “has known about EMP and cared about it for many years.”

 Last year, Gingrich told members of Congress that an EMP attack “could be the kind of catastrophe that ends civilization—and that’s not an exaggeration.”

-The fact that the nation takes seriously a guy like Gingrich on anything, much less issues he is uniquely unqualified to discuss is far more worrisome than solar flares or an EMP attack.
+The fact that the nation takes seriously a guy like Gingrich on anything, much less issues he is uniquely unqualified to discuss is far more worrisome than solar flares or an nuclear attack.
 Gingrich is a crank and not the funny entertaining type either.
 He is the weird guy who lives at the end of the lane type of crank.
-The guy parents warned their kids to avoid.
+The guy parents warn their kids to avoid.
 His ideas are mostly nonsense, but he believes them with the intensity of a fanatic.
-This is a guy who thought we could put sunglasses on the globe to “address global warming.”
+This is not a guy who should have power over others.